What can you clean with CLR?

 Can I clean my glass shower doors with CLR Bathroom & Kitchen?

 Yes.
-Our CLR Bathroom & Kitchen is safe and effective on the glass only (avoid any contact with the frame, trim or track of the door, as these are usually made of aluminum)part of a shower door.
+Our CLR Bathroom & Kitchen is safe and effective on the glass only (avoid any contact with the frame, trim or track of the door, as these are usually made of aluminium)part of a shower door.
 The best way to apply it to the glass is to spray some CLR Bathroom & Kitchen into a damp cloth or sponge and apply it to the affected stained areas of the glass.
 After 2 minutes, take a clean sponge/cloth and clear cold water to remove the solution.
 Do not spray the doors as you will get the product on materials it’s not intended to be used on.
+PLEASE NOTE: DO NOT USE CLR BATHROOM & KITCHEN ON SHOWER DOORS OR SCREENS THAT HAVE A SYNTHETIC COATING.

 How long can I leave CLR Oil & Grease Remover on a stain before rinsing?